nodejs/node-v0.x-archive/doc/api/zlib.markdown

     { windowBits: 14, memLevel: 7 }

-Of course this will generally degrade compression (there's no free lunch).
+Of course this will generally degrade compression (there’s no free lunch).

 The memory requirements for inflate are (in bytes)